osegbotonie/enterprise-m365-administration-lab/docs/02-business-requirements.md

 * Enugu
 * Port Harcourt

-The organization has multiple departments, employee levels, job roles, and locations that require secure and structured access to corporate resources.
+The organization has multiple departments, job roles, organizational levels, managers, and locations.
+As the organization grows, employees may join, change departments, receive promotions, change locations, or leave the organization.

+The Microsoft 365 environment must therefore provide a structured way to manage employee identities and access throughout the employee lifecycle.

 ---

 ## 2. Business Problem

+The main business problem is the need to manage the organization's people, identities, access, devices, and security controls in a consistent and scalable way.

-As the organization grows, manually managing users, departments, groups, access rights, devices, and security policies becomes increasingly difficult.
+As the organization grows, manually managing users and access becomes increasingly difficult.

-The organization needs a centralized Microsoft 365 environment that can support:

-* User identity management
+The organization needs to be able to answer questions such as:

+* Who is this employee?
+* Which department does the employee belong to?
-* Department and organizational structure
+* What is the employee's current position and organizational level?
-* Role-based access control
-* Employee onboarding and offboarding
-* Device management
-* Security monitoring
-* Collaboration
-* Data protection
-* Compliance and auditing

-The environment must also be scalable as the organization grows.
+* Which groups should the employee belong to?
+* What resources should the employee be able to access?
+* What should happen when the employee changes department?
+* What should happen when the employee is promoted?
+* What should happen when the employee leaves the organization?

+The Microsoft 365 environment should provide the structure needed to answer these questions and ensure that access reflects the employee's current business responsibilities.

 ---

 ## 3. Identity and User Management Requirements

-The organization needs a centralized system for managing employee identities.
+The organization requires a centralized system for managing employee identities.

-The system should allow administrators to:
+The system should allow authorized administrators to:

 * Create and manage user accounts.
-* Assign users to departments.
+* Assign departments.
 * Assign job titles and organizational levels.
 * Assign office locations.
 * Assign managers.
 * Manage group memberships.
 * Manage Microsoft 365 licenses.
-* Manage user access to organizational resources.
+* Manage access to organizational resources.
-* Disable accounts when employees leave the organization.
+* Restrict accounts when employees leave.
-* Preserve required data after employee departure.
+* Preserve required data and account information after employee departure.

 Employee identity information should be maintained consistently and should support the Joiner, Mover, and Leaver lifecycle.

+The user's identity should remain consistent throughout their employment, while their access and group memberships may change as their business responsibilities change.

 ---